The Art & Science of Thriving Students

 What happens when students have values that are different from their teachers/parents?

-Through Empowerment Coaching and using the WAVE Process® Connection Blueprint, you will learn how to model and set personal boundaries based on your values.
+Through Empowerment Coaching and using the WAVE Process® Connection Blueprint, you will learn how to model all of this.
 Teachers and School Leaders will learn to do this with your students, peers and themselves.
 Students will learn to do this with adults, peers and themselves.

 7. Highly Connected